Raith/gallery/README.md

 * Two layouts (images are either stacked closer together or are equally distributed with more whitespace in between them).
 Default: stacking.
   * Layout can be switched with either infinite scroll or pagination.
   * If switching with infinite scroll, only the infinite scroll starting page remains, any further pages are not shown and must be loaded again.
-* Both switch (presentation and layout) settings are not saved if changed and are provided for demonstration purposes only.
+* Both toggle (presentation and layout) settings are not saved if changed and are provided for demonstration purposes only.
 * Can upload new images either directly to the server or via Imgur.com API.
   *  Directly uploaded images are given a unique name.
   *  Imgur.com API returns a unique link that is saved to file.